 Anyway, back to the baby essentials now.

 You will most certainly need a towel and a baby bathtub or whatever else you prefer.
 You can even use your kitchen’s sink if it’s big enough.
-We ended up buying this one.
+We ended up buying this baby bathtub from John Lewis.
 At that particular point in time, I thought it was brilliant and love the fact that it will grow with my baby.
 Months later I have totally changed my mind.
 My little one is too active during bath times and he will most likely fell out of the bath if I were to be using this tub.

 Now products wise, for bathing I am using just regular baby soap.
 It’s really good, washes really well, efficient and cheap, which is always a bonus, isn’t it?